jae0/carstm/inst/scripts/example_temperature_carstm.md

 ```

-This provides the following as a solution:
+This provides the following as a solution (with only a simple cyclic/seasonal component):

 ```r
 Deviance Information Criterion (DIC) ...............: 73073.06